-An otherwise successful weight loss journey can sometimes come to a grinding halt when pesky fat refuses to GTFO.
+An otherwise successful weight loss journey can sometimes come to a grinding halt when pesky belly fat refuses to GTFO.

 Some areas of our bodies (i.e., the stomach) hold on to fat a little tighter, especially as we get older.
-If you’re struggling to get rid of lingering belly fat, there may be a few things you can do.
+If you’re struggling to get rid of lingering belly fat, there may be a few things you can try.

 1. Exercise on the regular